-748 Immediately - unless otherwise defined, 'immediately' means within five minutes.
+Immediately - unless otherwise defined, 'immediately' means within five minutes.

-Minimal sedation - is a drug induced state during which the patient responds normally to verbal commands.
-Cognitive function and physical coordination may be impaired, but airway reflexes, and ventilatory and cardiovascular functions are unaffected.
+Minimal sedation - is a drug-induced state during which the patient responds normally to verbal commands.
+Cognitive function and physical coordination may be impaired but airway reflexes, ventilatory and cardiovascular functions are unaffected.

-Magnetic Resonance compatible - equipment that is designated as MR compatible is MR safe, functions normally in the MR environment, and does not interfere with the correct operation of the MR imaging equipment providing instructions concerning its proper use are correctly followed.
+Magnetic-resonance compatible - equipment that is designated as MR compatible is MR safe, functions normally in the MR environment and does not interfere with the correct operation of the MRI equipment provided that instructions concerning its proper use are correctly followed.

-Moderate sedation/mild sedation - describes a state where a purposeful response to verbal commands either alone (conscious sedation), or accompanied by light tactile stimulation, is maintained.
+Moderate sedation/mild sedation - a state where a purposeful response to verbal commands, either alone (conscious sedation) or accompanied by light tactile stimulation, is maintained.